SelfMagician/Magic/index.md

 Instructions:

--   Wife, Girlfriend, Darling, My Little Bitch is whom you have physical sex.
+-   Wife, Girlfriend, Darling, is whom you have physical sex.
 -   Can increase or decrease Body Energy.
 -   Think Infinite Energy when awake.
 -   Think low Energy if you want to sleep without any dream.